civol/HDLRuby/README.md

 The `clocks` library provides utilities for an easier handling of clock synchronizations.

 It adds the possibility to multiply events by integer.
 The result is a new event whose frequency is divided by the integer multiplicand.
-For example, the following code describes a D-FF that memorizes each three clock cycle.
+For example, the following code describes a D-FF that memorizes each three clock cycles.

 ```ruby
 require 'std/clocks'